Gheorghe Pintilie: Youth and imprisonment

+Family records suggest that Pintile's birth name was "Timofiy Bodnarenko", with "Panteley" and other variants only used as pseudonyms.
 According to a 2005 piece by historian Marius Oprea: "Pintilie Gheorghe, aka Pintilie Bondarenco, aka Pantelei Bodnarenko, aka Pantiușa is the most important figure in the hierarchy of the communist secret police during the first years of the communist regime, although his biography is the hardest to reconstruct."
 Another historian, Dennis Deletant, reports that Pintilie and a number of other senior Securitate officers were officially presented as Romanians, but notes that all such cases deliberately concealed from the public their true ethnicity.
 Bodnarenko is colloquially described as a Russian, though he is generally assumed to have been an ethnic Ukrainian.
 Historian Cristian Troncotă suggests that the future Gheorghe Pintilie was born Jewish Ukrainian, while Securitate officer Nicolae Pleșiță describes him as a Bessarabian Jew.
-Oprea disputes such claims, noting that there is "no evidence to back them", and describing cases in which Bodnarenko vented his antisemitism.
+Bodnarenko's daughter dismisses such claims: "My father wasn't even Jewish."
+Oprea similarly notes that there is "no evidence to back" Jewish-origin accounts, describing instead cases in which Bodnarenko vented his antisemitism.
 Overall: "We can lend more credence to opinions that describe him as a Ukrainian or a Russophone Bessarabian."

-The Bodnarenkos were from Tiraspol, in the Russian Empire's Kherson Governorate (now in Transnistria, Moldova), where Panteley was born on November 9, 1902.
-They had a proletarian status: Panteley's father was a shoemaker; Panteley himself began working in a woodworking plant at the age of eleven, switching to a foundry some two years later.
+The Bodnarenkos were from Tiraspol, in the Russian Empire's Kherson Governorate (now in Transnistria, Moldova), where Timofiy was born on November 9, 1902.
+They had a proletarian status: Timofiy's father was a shoemaker; Timofiy himself began working in a woodworking plant at the age of eleven, switching to a foundry some two years later.
 In 1915, he had trained as a locksmith in Odessa, which remained his formal career until 1928.
-In the 1940s, communist propaganda suggested that Panteley was a participant in the October Revolution of 1917.
+In the 1940s, communist propaganda suggested that Timofiy was a participant in the October Revolution of 1917.
 Before the age of twenty, he was fighting for the Red Army in the Russian Civil War—by various accounts, his was a cavalry unit answering to Semyon Budyonny.